fbrowther/SQLAlchemy-Challenge/README.md

 # SQLAlchemy-Challenge

-As a part of this research project,  I was required to analyse the climate dataset (hawaii.sqlite) for Honolulu, Hawaii! a favourable destination for most travellers; owing to its spelendid natural beauty.
+As a part of this research project,  I was required to analyse the climate dataset (hawaii.sqlite) for Honolulu, Hawaii! a favourable destination for most travellers owing to its splendid natural beauty.

 Is travelling to Honolulu enjoyable throughout the year?
 Hmmmmm.....lets find out!